Raven-sec/ravens-course-scripts/README.md

 # ravens-course-scripts
-Scripts I have written as part of a course, adapted to my liking of course. *This is a work in progress*
+Scripts I have written as part of a course, adapted to my specifications. *This is a work in progress*

 Course 1: Python for Pentesters